Communication Sciences & Disorders

-SLPAs are licensed by individual states and national certification will begin at the end of 2020.
-States have different requirements for obtaining licensure so you'll want to look specifically at licensure guidelines in the state where you intend to work.
+SLPAs are registered by individual states and national certification will begin at the end of 2020.
+States have different requirements for obtaining registration so you'll want to look specifically at registration guidelines in the state where you intend to work.
 Learn more about Arkansas's requirements here.

 Is earning a BA in SLPA adequate preparation for pursuing a graduate degree in SLP?

 No. While our SLPA students will take many classes with our CSD undergraduates, not all of the courses required for admission into graduate school are included in this degree program.

 I already have an associate's degree.
 Is this enough to work as an SLPA in Arkansas?

 Arkansas licensure requires an associates degree in communication sciences and disorders to work as an SLPA.
 If you already have an AA degree or similar levels of coursework, you may be a perfect candidate for completing your degree with us and would then be qualified to seek state licensure and national certification.
 We'd love to talk with you!